Dr. Jason Boyd

 I have been a leading collaborator on the online theatre history research tools produced by the international scholarly project Records of Early English Drama (REED), which include the Patrons and Performances database, Early Modern London Theatres (EMLoT), and The Fortune Theatre Records: A Prototype Digital Edition.
 I am currently working on the Texting Wilde Project, funded by a Social Science and Humanities Research Council (SSHRC) Insight Development Grant, which is exploring computer-assisted methods for the analysis of large collections of life-writing texts.

-I am a Co-Director of Ryerson's Centre for Digital Humanities and also an Assistant Director of the Digital Humanities Summer Institute (DHSI) at the University of Victoria.
+I am the Director of Ryerson's Centre for Digital Humanities and also an Assistant Director of the Digital Humanities Summer Institute (DHSI) at the University of Victoria.
 I also sit on the Advisory Boards of a number of large-scale digital humanities projects.